mlr-org/mlr/README.md

      - Always insert *exactly one* empty line *before and after* a code chunk, header, figure or a table.
      - Reference images using a code chunk and `knitr::include_graphics("here::here("vignettes/pdf/img/<your_image>"))`.
 See examples in `resampling.Rmd`, `nested_resampling.Rmd` or `handling_of_spatial_data.Rmd`.
 3. Make sure that the `.Rmd` file is working on its own, i.e. compile it as a single file (preferably using the `knit` button in RStudio) and see if everything works.
+This way you can also preview your site.
+If you want to view the complete `pkgdown` site locally, run `pkgdown::serve_site()`.
 4. (optional) Add a new section to `.pkgdown.yml`, similar as the already listed ones.
 5. (optional) Add a new section to `/vignettes/tutorial/pdf/pdf_wrapper.Rmd`, similar as the already listed ones.